 RAISING COMPETITION AND AWARD FUNDS

+The Competition is seeking financial support from individuals, organizations and businesses, as a gift of education that will bring tangible and on-going benefits to the future of our planet.
 You can contribute to the International SunSat Design Competition via the Ohio University CASHNet secure donation form.
 This contribution will not put you on any Ohio University or other solicitation list under our control.